-If an Estonian old age pensioner wishes to move to another EU Member State, Liechtenstein, Norway, Iceland or Switzerland, he or she must apply for an S1 certificate from the Estonian Health Insurance Fund in order to receive medical care abroad.
+If an Estonian old age pensioner wishes to move to another EU Member State, Liechtenstein, Norway, Iceland, Switzerland or United Kingdom he or she must apply for an S1 certificate from the Estonian Health Insurance Fund in order to receive medical care abroad.
 The S1 certificate must be presented to the social or health insurance institution of the new country of residence.
 On the basis of an S1 certificate, the person is connected to the health insurance system of another country and is treated equally with other old age pensioners of this country, but Estonia remains his or her state of affiliation.

 If necessary, an S1 certificate can also be issued to family members who have moved to another country with an old age pensioner.
 Family members insured on the basis of an S1 certificate have the same rights to health care services as the pensioner both in the country of residence and in Estonia.
 Estonia compensates to the country of residence for medical expenses.